 The Friendship Blanket Crochet-Along hosted by Sunflower Cottage Crochet features 40 different square patterns to make one gorgeous blanket!

-Head over to the CAL round up page to to check out the awesome squares, and use the Download button below to grab your free PDF !
+Head over to the CAL round up page to to check out all the awesome squares!

 - Approx. 100 yards of #4 worsted weight yarn.
 I used *Bernat Super Value in Lavender